OpenTreeOfLife/reference-taxonomy/doc/method/results.md

     219  same division
   83012  by name

+Only one candidate:
 2325870  confirmed
    1767  by elimination

+Not aligned:
    8592  ambiguous tip
     452  ambiguous internal
-  10678  disjoint membership
+  10678  rejected
     921  disjoint membership
 3757548  not aligned

 6244422  total source taxon records
 ```

+An explanation of each category follows the table.

 _curated alignment:_ Some alignments are hand-crafted, usually to
 repair mistakes made by automatic alignment.

-_align to skeleton taxonomy:_ Alignments to the skeleton (for
+_align to barrier taxonomy:_ Alignments to the barrier taxonomy (for
 'division' calculations) are performed before the main alignment loop
 begins.